elisacaffrey/MiFoDB/docs/source/overview.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Downstream uses for MiFoDB results include:

-* **Strain tracking:** using instrain compare, in an unbiased manner we can identify strains that are shared between samples.
-Strain identification is based on 99.999% popANI and ≥50% percent_genome_compared, calculated during
+* **Strain tracking:** using instrain compare, in an unbiased manner we can identify detailed, accurate, microdiversity-aware strains that are shared between samples.
+Strain identification is based on 99.999% popANI and ≥50% percent_genome_compared, which are dependant on the instrain profile run.
+For more infomation, see see inStrain `Important Concepts <https://instrain.readthedocs.io/en/latest/important_concepts.html>`_.

-For detailed, accurate, microdiversity-aware strain-level comparisons between organisms detected across multiple unbiased metagenomic samples.
-Strain identification is based on 99.9999% ANI

 * **Gene-based annotation:** Results can be easily used for functional analyses, including gene annotations based on `KEGG Orthologies <https://www.genome.jp/tools/kofamkoala/>`_, `Carbohydrate-Active enZYmes (CAZymes) <http://www.cazy.org/>`_, `Pfam <http://pfam.xfam.org/>`_, and `antibiotic resistant genes <https://card.mcmaster.ca/download>`_.

 *Why do I not have <100% samples mapped?*
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-MiFoDB allows for the calculation of mapped reads compared to the total trimmed reads, which also means that the percent of unmapped reads is reported.
-What are the unmapped reads?
+MiFoDB allows for the calculation of mapped reads compared to the total trimmed reads, allowing for the reporting of both mapped and unmapped reads.

+**What are the unmapped reads?**

 Because we use a reference database, unmapped reads might include genomes not in the database, poor quality genomes, or poorly assembled genomes.
 Considering the typically lower absolute mapping success of complex soil microbiome, and high abundance of well studied infant gut microbiome samples, fermented food sample mapping reflects an expected middle ground in diversity, being less diverse than the soil, but underexplored compared to the gut microbiome.

 **How can I increase my mapped genome abundance?**
 There are a few methods to help increase the percentage of mapped genomes: